 - Butter the form (bottom and sides) and poor the blackberry marmelade in

-- Make a sticky dough of 120 grams of self-raising flour, 40 grams of sugar, 60 grams of soft butter, plus 1 large egg and a pinch of salt
+- Make a sticky dough of 120 grams of self-raising flour, 40 grams of sugar, 60 grams of soft (bit melted) butter, plus 2 eggs and a pinch of salt

-- Smear the dough over the blueberries and try to make it a bit smooth (tip: with the back a wet spoon)
+- Smear the dough over the blueberries and try to make it a bit smooth (tip: with the back of a cold wet spoon)

-5. Put it in the oven on 175 degrees Celcius for about 40 minutes, take it out to let the cobble cool off a bit and enjoy!
+5. Put it in the oven on 180 degrees Celcius for about 40 minutes, take it out to let the cobbler cool off a bit and enjoy!
+The secret of a cobbler is that the fruit gets thick and the dough gets a grip n it: it all blends in a kind of flat cake.

 Blackberry jam with a bite